aws-cloudformation/rain/docs/rain_info.md

-## rain rm
+## rain info

-Delete a running CloudFormation stack
+Show your current configuration

 ### Synopsis

-Deletes the CloudFormation stack named <stack> and waits for the action to complete.
+Display the AWS account and region that you're configured to use.

 ```
-rain rm <stack>
+rain info
 ```

 ### Options

 ```
-  -d, --detach   Once removal has started, don't wait around for it to finish.
-  -f, --force    Do not ask; just delete
+  -c, --creds   Include current AWS credentials
-  -h, --help     help for rm
+  -h, --help    help for info
 ```

 ### Options inherited from parent commands